 1 These indicators are calculated based on millions of units.
-For definition of smoke-free products and combustible tobacco products, see Glossary.
+For definition of smoke-free products and combustible tobacco products, see $\underline{Glossary}$.
 Smoke-free products shipment volume includes volume of smoke-free products that can be converted into cigarette equivalent units, such as heat-not-burn, e-vapor, and oral nicotine.
-Total shipment volume includes the listed smoke-free products as well as combustible tobacco products expressed in cigarette equivalent units.
-Data do not include Swedish Match and wellness and healthcare products.
+Total shipment volume includes the listed smoke-free products as well as combustible tobacco roducts; cigarettes and other tobacco products expressed in cigarette equivalent units Data do not include Swedish Match and wellness and healthcare products shipment volume (billion units)